1980s Selmer "USA" [Professional] TS100 Tenor

 - Finish: Original Lacquer

-CASE: original hard case in good+ shape, hard wood rectangle style.
+CASE: original hard case in great condition; hard wood rectangle style.
+These Selmer Vanguard cases are heavy and solid.

 A bit of historical discussion(with added sax forum research): Arguments over the true Omega Model 162 alto (164 as tenor) saxes (note that "Omega" nor "162" nor "AS100" was ever engraved on the saxes) may be different than the AS100 models that followed.
 The main noticeable differences were the engraving change, the high F# change from brass to pearl, and the thumbhook from brass to plastic.
 From there the AS110 changed the Front F from pearl to a teardrop.
 Earlier models #820k-#823k, somewhere in the ~#824,xxx these changes appeared.(LINK) There is also a plausible case for a change in lacquer hue on the non-silver models.